 In February 2016, the FASB issued ASU No. 2016-02, Leases.
 The new standard establishes a right-of-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition.
 Similarly, lessors will be required to classify leases as sales-type, finance or operating, with classification affecting the pattern of income recognition.
 Classification for both lessees and lessors will be based on an assessment of whether risks and rewards as well as substantive control have been transferred through a lease contract.
 The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, with early adoption permitted.
-In January 2018, the FASB issued a draft ASU that proposed an alternative transition method, which allows companies to apply the provisions of the new leasing standard on January 1, 2019 through recognition of a cumulative-effect adjustment to retained earnings as of January 1, 2019 (i.e. without retrospectively adjusting comparative periods).
-We will conclude on the transition method once this draft ASU is finalized.
-We are currently in the process of evaluating our existing lease portfolios, including accumulating all the necessary information required to properly account for the leases under the new standard.
+In January 2018, the FASB issued a draft ASU that proposed an alternative transition method, which allows companies to apply the provisions of the new leasing standard on January 1, 2019 through recognition, including accumulating all the necessary information required to properly account for the leases under the new standard.
 Additionally, we are implementing an enterprise-wide lease management system to assist in the accounting and are evaluating additional changes to our processes and internal controls to ensure we meet the standard's reporting and disclosure requirements.
 While we continue to evaluate the effect of the standard on our ongoing financial reporting, we anticipate that the adoption of the ASU will result in the recognition of a material right of use asset and related liability with an immaterial effect to our retained earnings.